siamhyde/Hyde-Procurement-Intelligence/README.md

 In a kitchen, the absence of a system is felt every week:

-Mentally working out what to order, how much to order, and how to translate that judgment across suppliers who sell the same product in different formats.
+Mapping out what to order, how much to order, then figuring out how to translate that judgment across suppliers.

-Something as ordinary as cheddar cheese becomes harder to reason about than it should be.
+Something as ordinary as cheddar cheese becomes harder to reason about.
 One supplier sells 450g, 500g, or 750g packs.
 Another sells a 4.5kg block.
 Without a baseline, every change forces the operator to recalculate quantities in their head.